Fantastic Gains and Where to Find Them: On the Existence and Prospect of General Knowledge Transfer between Any Pretrained Model: General Knowledge Transfer Methodology

 \textbf{Constraining transfer data.} Instead of weight-level restrictions, we suggest regularization on the data-level by partitioning the transfer data into samples where the student can benefit from teacher feedback and ones where the prior knowledge should be retained.
 In particular, for samples essential to the transfer of complementary knowledge, we distill from the teacher $f_t$.
 However, for the other sample set, we instead distill from the initial, frozen student model (denoted as $f_{st}$ for \textit{student-teacher}), with the goal of retaining the initial model behavior.
 The selection of these data subsets follows a simple and effective greedy heuristic that assigns each sample depending on the highest prediction probability for the corresponding ground-truth class, giving data masks $m^\text{t}$ and $m^\text{st}$

 for each sample $i$ and $j=y_i$, and with $\sigma_j(z)$ the softmax output for class $j$.
 In practice, we find that the use of these masks provides enough stability to the transfer process \textit{where auxiliary classification is no longer required}.
 In addition to that, we also find that this supervised heuristic can be replaced with a \textit{fully} \textit{unsupervised} one by assigning samples based on the maximum prediction probability for a sample, i.e.\ choosing the model \textit{by confidence}.
 While this can suffer from overconfidence, in practice performance matches the supervised setting.
 This means that knowledge transfer can be performed \textit{without access to labels}.
-We provide a visualization of our data partitioning (DP) approach which we refer to as \textit{KL-Dist +DP transfer} in \Cref{fig:dp_dist_figure}.
-The overall loss function is then given as:
+We provide a visualization of our data partitioning (DP) in \Cref{fig:dp_dist_figure}.
+The final transfer approach which we refer to as \textit{KL-Dist +DP transfer}, is thus given as:

+As can be seen, \textit{KL-Dist + DP transfer} (or \textit{KL+DP}) requires no additional hyperparameters compared to standard knowledge distillation, with strong robustness towards temperature choices (c.f.
+Supp.).